 After a career in various public relations and marketing positions in college and professional sports and the hospitality industry, Dorie L. Griggs attended Columbia Theological Seminary, where she earned her Master of Divinity degree in 2002.

 During her final year at Columbia, Dorie developed a model of chaplaincy for journalists who cover traumatic events.
 She has served as a volunteer with the Dart Center for Journalism and Trauma, an organization founded by Dr. Frank Ochberg, MD.
-Currently she is volunteering her time at the Atlanta VA Medical Center.
+She is the Chaplain for the Roswell, GA Fire Department.

 Dorie served as the Communications Manager for the nonprofit, Faith And The City, from 2002-2004.
 In that capacity she produced the award-winning interfaith dialogue cable TV program, Faith And The City Forum.

 She is the author of a self-care advice column for newspaper journalists, One-On-One, which appeared in the e-Letter of the Southern Newspaper Publishers Association in 2003-04.

 Dorie completed a year as a chaplain resident through the clinical pastoral education (CPE) program at the Atlanta VA Medical Center in June of 2015.
 During her time at the VA Dorie received recognition for her work on the Surgical ICU team with the DAISY Team Award.
 She now serves on the Professional Advisory Group for the Office of Chaplain services at the AVAMC.